EVO-Invest/fundraising_pool/README.md

 # Fundraising pool

-Fundraising pool allows you to create crowdfunding pools, with a single access address.
+Fundraising pool allows you to create crowdfunding pools with a single access address.

-This project was created and is being improved by the Insider Club team.
-But we would be glad if you could join us and help us create a safe and open crowdfunding system.
+This project was created and is being developed by the EVO Invest team.
+We welcome any comments and suggestions to help us create a safe and open crowdfunding system.

-If you would like to contact us, please write to -
+If you would like to contact us, please write to evoinvestfund@gmail.com
 ## Overview

 ### Installation